A look at how a Central Bank may act as lender of last resort to commercial banks and the government.

 Suppose a government is largely solvent.
 Only 3% of its tax revenues are devoted to interest payments, and public sector debt is around 60-70% of GDP.

-This lack of lender of a last resort has pushed interest rates on Euro debt close to 6% for many countries such as Ireland, Spain, Greece, Italy.
-Even France has recently seen rising bond yields.
+This lack of a lender of the last resort in 2011, pushed interest rates on Euro debt close to 6% for many countries such as Ireland, Spain, Greece, Italy.

 By, contrast, UK and US bond yields have fallen to record lows.
 Certainly having a lender of last resort is one important factor in keeping UK bond yields low.
 (UK deficit is actually higher than many EU countries with high bond yields).